luqmanbarry/aro-classic-terraform/docs/architecture/platform-factory.md

 - it reduces blast radius if cluster Terraform state is corrupted
 - it keeps shared Azure resources such as VNets, subnets, and DNS out of the normal cluster stack
 - it fits enterprise operating models where a cloud team owns shared landing-zone resources and the platform team owns the cluster lifecycle

+## Managed Identity

+Managed identity is a Terraform feature in this repo, not a GitOps feature.

+It is:

+- opt-in
+- for new clusters only
+- currently supported only when this repo also creates the Azure infrastructure

+This repo keeps the service principal path as the default because many customer environments still use it.

 ## GitOps Scope